Tsubajashi/mpv-settings/README.md

 - autoload.lua - preloads all files in a folder into a playlist.
 - seek-to.lua - when "t" is pressed, you can seek to a specific part of the video/audio you are currently watching.
 - youtube-quality.lua - if ctrl+f is pressed, you can switch the different resolutions of a youtube video if played back through mpv.
+- webm.lua - Simple WebM maker for mpv.
+By default, the script is activated by the W (shift+w) key.
+- playlistmanager.lua - This script allows you to see and interact with your playlist in an intuitive way.
+SHIFT+ENTER = playlist
+- ytdlautoformat.lua - A simple mpv script to automatically change ytdl-format, specifically if the URL is Youtube or Twitch.
+This script supports and works with multi-purpose playlists.
+For example, if you have a playlist that includes Youtube URLs, Vimeo URLs and local files.

 # Installation
 Depending on your Operating System, you need to place the stuff inside the zip in a certain directory.